Gleoman/GildedRose-Refactoring-Kata/README.md

 This is my response to the Gilded Rose Kata as part of the Tech Test
 week of the Dec 2017 Makers Academy cohort.

+---

+## Installation

+### System Dependencies

+* Ruby 2.4.1
+* Rspec
+* Rubocop

+`$ bundle install`

+---

 ## Approach Taken

 Following Emily Bache's advice on this kata, I have taken the following
 three stage approach to solving the problem:

-***1***

-Incorporate Rspec as the testing suite for the codebase and develop automated
-tests to cover off the existing functionality.

-At this stage, I have tested four broad areas as follows:

-- when dealing with standard stock
-- when dealing with Aged Brie
-- when dealing with Sulfuras
-- when dealing with backstage passes
-- when dealing with conjured items

-The idea is then to use these tests as a perimeter to guide my refactoring in the second stage.

-***2***

-Refactor the legacy codebase.

-I have refactored the codebase so that I now have four private methods dealing with respectively:

-- brie
-- backstage passes
-- standard stock
-- quality limits

-Much of the logic has now been taken out of the update quality method and passed into these private methods instead.

-***3***

-Develop the new conjured items feature described in the requirements.
+---

+**1**

+#### Testing

+I incorporated Rspec as the testing suite for the legacy codebase and developed
+automated tests to cover off the pre-existing functionality, testing for the
+following four broad areas:

+- when dealing with **Standard stock**
+ - normal quality reduction
+ - normal sell_in reduction
+ - quality reduction post sell_in expiry
+ - quality cannot be negative

+- when dealing with **Aged Brie**
+ - increases in quality as sell_in value decreases
+ - cannot increase in quality above 50

+- when dealing with **Sulfuras**
+ - does not decrease in sell_in value
+ - does not decrease in quality

+- when dealing with **Backstage passes**
+ - increases in quality by 1 when 11+ days of sell_in value left
+ - increases in quality by 2 when 10 days of sell_in value left
+ - increases in quality by 2 when 6 days of sell_in value left
+ - increases in quality by 3 when 5 days of sell_in value left
+ - increases in quality by 3 when 1 day of sell_in value left
+ - cannot increase in quality above 50 when incrementing in units of 1
+ - cannot increase in quality above 50 when incrementing in units of 2
+ - cannot increase in quality above 50 when incrementing in units of 3
+ - decreases in quality to 0 when sell_in value reaches 0

+I then used these tests as a perimeter to guide my refactoring and subsequently
+the development of new functionality.

+---

+**2**

+#### Refactor the legacy codebase

+The next stage was refactoring the legacy codebase.
+I changed the update quality method so that it now consists of a case statement, which in turn refers
+ to four private methods dealing with respectively:

+- Aged Brie
+- Backstage passes
+- Standard stock
+- Quality limits

+The majority if the substantive logic has now been taken out of the update
+quality method and passed into these private methods.

+---

+**3**

+#### Conjured Items

+I developed the conjured items functionality by writing the following tests:

+ - while sell_in date extant, it decreases the quality of an item by a reduction of 2
+ - reduces the sell_in value of the item by 1
+ - once sell_in date passed, decreases the quality of an item by a reduction of 4
+ - cannot allow an item's quality to be negative

+I then made these tests pass by including an additional statement in the update
+quality method that referred to a private conjured items method containing the
+relevant logic.

+---

 ## Problem and Requirements